exercism/ballerina/docs/TESTS.md

 Follow the steps below to test an exercise with multiple tests.

-1. Once the first test passes, enable the next test by removing the `enable: false` property from the `@test:Config` annotation of it.
+1. Once the first test passes, enable the next test by removing the `enable: false` property of the `@test:Config` annotation.

      ```ballerina
      @test:Config {